wickit7/topo-drain-plugin/docs/Keyline-Design.md

 > - Pay attention to regular intervals between management patterns
 > - Start at or near a keypoint (inflection point in the terrain profile)
 > - Consider other characteristics such as soil properties or field observations (water flow paths, water accumulation areas, etc.)
+> - Start points should be located **exactly on** a main valley line, main ridge line, or perimeter boundary.
+This ensures keylines can trace in both directions.
+When adding start points manually in QGIS, **activate snapping** (Settings → Snapping Options) to ensure points snap precisely to the line features.
+> The best approach depends on your specific design goals and site conditions.
 >
-> The best approach depends on your specific design goals and site conditions.

 ### Example: Using Keypoints from Main Valley Lines

-In this example, we'll extract keypoints along main valley lines using the **Get Keypoints** tool.
+In this example, we'll first extract keypoints along main valley lines using the **Get Keypoints** tool.
 This tool analyzes the elevation profile along each valley line to identify inflection points.

 #### How the Tool Works